 Following the success of this project we were awarded £18 million from Ofgem's Innovation Rollout Mechanism (IRM), enabling us to roll-out the technology into business as usual at 180 sites across the region.
-The rollout will be targeted at areas with a high uptake of low carbon technologies, particularly where these overlap areas of fuel poverty.
+The rollout will be prioritised to address locations where we observe the highest levels of low carbon technology penetration.
 It is anticipated that the technology will be further deployed at many more locations over the next eight years.